 Before going to your interview, go through your resume and prepare your own good examples from your project management experience for these questions.

-We have a 360 Degree Project Manager Interview Simulation program for professionals, like you, who are getting ready for a project manager interview.
+We have a 360 Degree Project Manager Mock Interview program for professionals, like you, who are getting ready for a project manager interview.

 You can see a sample assessment report.

-Let us help you sharpen your interview skills and give you a real hands-on simulation so you can get the job you deserve!
+Let us help you sharpen your interview skills and give you a real hands-on mock interview so you can get the job you deserve!

 Resit Gulec, MBA, PMP, ITIL has over 10 years of work experience.
 Resit worked in 20+ countries, managed million dollar budget projects and several people.
 He worked as engineer and manager in multinational companies including Alcatel-Lucent and Ericsson.
 Resit trained 50,000+ professionals for PMP certification exam since 2014.
 Resit is Founder & CEO of Master of Project Academy, and he appeared in hundreds of media outlets including Yahoo Finance and Wall Street Journal with his venture, Master of Project Academy.